 >>> Brown rice, quinoa, oatmeal, sweet potato, quality bread, many veggies and fruits, and so on.

 - PROTEIN AND AMINO ACIDS... a big one.
 First off, for animal meat eaters, most of you get too much protein.
 You poop it out.
 Yup, truth!
-Second off, you don't need animal products to get complete protein.
+Not a big deal, just put back a little.
+It will shave off some calories too.
+Second off, you don't need animal meat to get complete protein.
 You need a varied and healthy diet.

 >>> Many of the foods I already mentioned: plus cauliflower, broccoli, eggs, walnuts, almonds, hummus, spinach, black beans, peas, and so on.